jonathanishhorowicz/Data-Assimilation-Heat-Equation/README.md

 # Data-Assimilation-Heat-Equation

-This code was used to produce the compuational results of (Burman, Oskanen and Ish-Horowicz, 2018), which is available at https://www.esaim-m2an.org/articles/m2an/pdf/forth/m2an170149.pdf.
+This code was used to produce the compuational results of (Burman, Oskanen and Ish-Horowicz, 2018)[https://www.esaim-m2an.org/articles/m2an/pdf/forth/m2an170149.pdf].